 Major in Political Science (BA)

 These requirements apply to all students in the Class of 2021 and later.
 Students in earlier classes may follow the old requirements.
-See other pages for information on declaring the major, for advisors and their office hours, for year-by-year course recommendations, and for a handy checklist of requirements for the major.
+See other pages for information on declaring the major, for general advising information, for year-by-year course recommendations, and for a handy checklist of requirements for the major.

 Students must take at least 12 courses, achieving a minimum overall GPA of 2.0 in these courses.
 At least 9 of these 12 courses must be listed as IR or PSC.
 None of the 12 courses may be taken on an S/F basis.